Negotiating Tough Times For Tractor Sales

 Last October I stopped in again, for a spare chain and curious about GreenSouth’s approach to marketing.
 Jim now heads the store marketing, responsible in part for an annual volume of $15-20M in sales, and they’d just beat out the parent’s 13 other locations for the best promotions award.

-real partnering synergy We discussed John Deere’s freshly announced partnering with Stihl and its potential impact on store revenue.
+We got reacquainted and discussed John Deere’s newly announced partnering with Stihl and its potential impact on store revenue.
 JD would discontinue their branded hand held power tool program — Portable Power Equipment (PPE) — and their dealers would now feature the OE premium Stihl line throughout the network.

 Now, tractors being what they are, you’ll never mistake GreenSouth Equipment in Thomasville for a Tommy Bahama shopping spree at the Venetian in Vegas.
 Instead, they’re illustrative of what can be done when local effort and imagination embrace manufacturers’ marketing programs to develop a sense of individuality that says we’re commited to the consumer.
 Take that, Home Depot.